RamziJabali/articles/content/Dev Notes/MVVM vs MVI.md

 ### Summary

-The diffrence is state encapsulation and the way the state is packaged and delivered to the view.
+The difference is state encapsulation and the way the state is packaged and delivered to the view.

 ### What would I be choosing and why?